 - Most of "Time Keeps On Slipping" is held together entirely by Smash Cuts, with the twist that the characters don't remember what happened in between.

 - From Bender's Big Score:

 Nudar: Tough times earth chumps.
 We're repossessing your TV.
 Seems you can't afford it now that you're unemployed!

 Zoidberg: We're not unemplo-

 - In "Proposition Infinity", Amy and Bender have a torrid and illegal romance.
-They spearhead a campaign to make robot/human relationsihps legal, and actually win.
-Amy says now they can openly have a serious, monogomous relationship.
+They spearhead a campaign to make robot/human relationships legal, and actually win.
+Amy says now they can openly have a serious, monogamous relationship.

 Bender: That's righ— monogamous?

 (Cut to Bender on a beach somewhere with two fembots.)